 Baby Wipes.
 Great for all manner of cleaning tasks.
 You can wash yourself with them too in a pinch.
 Don’t flush them, or even the ‘flushable’ toilet wipes as even they clog sewers.

-Antibac.
+Soap.
 Buy a load of the cheapest handgels.
 It’s important to keep hygiene levels up.
 You can also use them as fire starters.
+If hand gel is unavailable, as it was during the Coronavirus pandemic, bars of soap are actually more effective at killing viruses, though a little less convenient.

 Medicines.
 Stock up on aspirin, paracetamol, ibuprofen, tablets for allergies, diarrhoea, constipation, calpol if you have kids, dioralyte, and cold & flu relief capsules (I find the ones with a mix of Guaifenesin, Paracetamol & Phenylephrine hydrochloride are the best).
 Lemsip also useful.
 Try to get any prescription meds you need, by any possible means legally.
 Stock up on occasional-use meds too, like migraleve, hydrocortisone cream, worming tablets, or whatever you’ve used in the last few years.
 You’ll have to ask at the counter for many of these so stagger your trips between a few outlets.